Adyen/adyen-ios/Adyen.docc/DropIn.md

 ### Handling an action

-Handling an action is handled by the Drop-in via its delegate `AdyenSession`.
+Actions are handled by the Drop-in via its delegate `AdyenSession`.

 #### Receiving redirect